AvinandanBose/JavaGeneric/README.md

 <h1> </h1>

 <h3><li>5.
 Rather than using the generic Class which implements the generic interfaces, single generic interfaces can also be taken as Upper Bound WildCard.
-And can be used as types to generate object of the Class.</li></h3>
+And can be used as types to generate object of the Class.
+Also we can use the generic class(if present) which implement the interface/s. </li></h3>

 <h3>